feizc/Video-Stable-Diffusion/README.md

 ```

 As the results contains a sequence of images, you can use the script ```video_formation.py``` to transform images to a video formation.
-Note that fps is used to determine the updation ratio.
+Note that hyper-parameter fps is used to determine the updation ratio and we find that 20 is suitable.

 ## 2.Examples